 The completed assessment will include a recommendation by the Sunbeam Pride assessing social worker.

 Statutory checks and references

-Following written consent from prospective carers and other members of the household over the age of 16 years, Sunbeam Pride will ensure that satisfactory clearance is received in relation to the following checks and references before the approval stage is reached.
+Following written consent from prospective carers, Sunbeam Pride will ensure that satisfactory clearance is received in relation to the following checks and references before the approval stage is reached.